ghc-proposals/ghc-proposals/proposals/0000-generalised-type-family-injectivity.rst

 functional dependencies might not expect the restriction on injectivity specifications for type families.
 That said, it enables clever applications of these constraints to discover the instantiations of type variables from type family instances in a way that might be tricky to do in one's head.
 Haskell users will need to exercise some care that they're not making life any harder for others who read their code.
-(This concern could already be levelled against functional dependencies in general though.)
+(This concern could already be levelled against tricky uses of functional dependencies in general though.)

 Alternatives
 ------------